teh-cmc/go-internals/chapter2_interfaces/README.md

 0x0060 CALL	AX
 ```

-With the knowdledge accumulated from the previous sections, these few instructions should be straightforward to understand.
+With the knowledge accumulated from the previous sections, these few instructions should be straightforward to understand.

 ```Assembly
 0x0049 MOVQ	24(AX), AX